codes-by-keshav/SelfCypher/README.md

 # SelfCypher

-SelfCypher is a personalized password list generator designed for learning, cybersecurity awareness, and educational purposes.
+SelfCypher is a personalized password list generator designed for cybersecurity awareness, and educational purposes.
 It generates a list of potential passwords based on user-provided information, demonstrating how personal data can be used to create password guesses.

 ![SelfCypher Logo](path/to/logo.png)